2fa-bypass-using-a-brute-force-attack

 pip install -r requirements.txt

-Create an initial Python script using the code below called hw1.py that programmatically logs in as carlos:montoya, requests a 2FA code, and then submits the code '0000' in an attempt to successfully log-in.
+Create an initial Python script using the code below called hw1.py that programmatically logs in as wiener:peter, requests a 2FA code, checks wiener's e-mail for the code, and then submits the code to successfully log-in.

 hw1.py